vadimv/server-components/README.md

 rsp is a lightweight modern server-side web framework for Java.

 With rsp, for a typical web application, two types of web pages are supported:
-- single-page application (SPA), server-rendered, with page's live session and its state on the server, e.g. for the admin UI
+- single-page applications (SPAs), written in Java, e.g. for an admin UI
 - plain server-rendered detached HTML pages

 ### Maven